Colorado gay club shooting suspect held without bail

 The name change and bullying were first reported by The Washington Post.

-Court documents laying out Aldrich’s arrest were sealed at the request of prosecutors.

-Local and federal authorities have declined to answer questions about why hate crime charges were being considered.
+Local and federal authorities have declined to say why hate crime charges were being considered.
 District Attorney Michael Allen noted that the murder charges would carry the harshest penalty — life in prison — whereas bias crimes are eligible for probation.
 He also said it was important to show the community that bias motivated crimes are not tolerated.

 Aldrich was arrested last year after their mother reported her child threatened her with a homemade bomb and other weapons.
 Ring doorbell video obtained by The Associated Press shows Aldrich arriving at their mother’s front door with a big black bag the day of the 2021 bomb threat, telling her the police were nearby and adding, “This is where I stand.
 Today I die.”